Sannohe/hello-world/README.md

 # hello-world
 change change change
-To learn how to use git.
+To learn how to use git!
 Make branch!
+It is interesting.